By: Kathryn Gombos on September 1st, 2025

 Salary Survey Analysis

-A market-based approach to employee compensation often leverages salary surveys to understand the market rate.
-Reliable salary surveys collect incumbent level data directly from an organizations’ payroll and are available by industry and geographic location.
+A market-based approach to employee compensation often uses salary surveys to benchmark market rates.
+Reliable salary surveys collect incumbent level data directly from an organization’s payroll and are available by industry and geographic location.

 The benchmark data is reported in percentiles for base salary and total cash compensation.
-An organization’s compensation philosophy drives the direction for salary structure development, but at a high-level, ranges of pay are developed based around the desired market reference point.
-Most commonly, organizations target the 50th percentile or median, to establish the midpoint of their salary range.
+An organization’s compensation philosophy drives the direction for salary structure development, but at a high level, ranges of pay are developed based on the desired market reference point.
+Most commonly, organizations target the 50th percentile or median to establish the midpoint of their salary range.
 This range of pay is then used to manage the compensation for employees.

-When developing salary structures it is always a good idea to evaluate executive level pay as a part of that effort, as it helps sets the ceiling for pay within the organization from an internal equity perspective.
+When developing salary structures, it is always a good idea to evaluate executive-level pay as a part of that effort, as it helps set the ceiling for pay within the organization from an internal equity perspective.

 In Conclusion